Volunteer at a rural community

 Meet and greet events in the UK

-List of fellow volunteer contact list prior to departure
+List of fellow volunteer contact details prior to departure

 100% financial security with your booking

-During your time with the community take part in various activities in the area.
-Talk to the community staff or discuss your choice directly with a member of the Hamba Africa team to arrange any activity.
+You will have the option to take part in various activities in the area.
+Talk to the community staff or discuss your choices directly with a member of the Hamba Africa team.

 Please note, we do not book, manage or coordinate the following:

 Visa and Immigration requirements